Adhesive Application

 photo source: finewoodworking.com

-Adhesives are used to join all kinds of objects together, hence their characteristics.
-These objects can be used indoors or outdoors, they can be subjected to different forces, they can be finished objects or objects to be processed.
+Adhesives are used to bond all kinds of objects, hence their characteristics.
+These objects may be used indoors or outdoors, they may be subject to different forces, they may be finished objects or objects to be processed.
 The choice of adhesive must be made according to these uses.
 But even within each category there are classifications.
-One of the most important is the resistance of adhesives to water and moisture, which is very important for wooden objects used outdoors or in environments with high humidity.
-From this point of view, adhesives are divided into 4 classes:
+One of the most important is the adhesives' resistance to water and moisture, which is very important for wooden objects used outdoors or in damp environments.
+From this point of view adhesives are divided into 4 classes:

-• D1 - for the jointing of softwoods used indoors in environments not exposed to moisture;
+• D1 - for bonding softwood used indoors in non-moisture exposed environments;

-• D2 - for the joining of wood of any type used indoors in environments not exposed to moisture;
+• D2 - for bonding all types of wood used indoors in non-moisture exposed environments;

-• D3 - for interior construction exposed to damp or humid environments, but short term, for exterior construction in mild climates.
+• D3 - for interior construction exposed to damp or damp, but short term exterior construction in mild climates.
 It is the adhesive used for joining steps, doors or windows in protected areas.

 • D4 - for joints requiring increased moisture resistance.
 It is used for indoor joints in areas exposed to moisture (bathroom, kitchen) or outdoor joints in exposed areas (garden furniture).
 It is a very suitable adhesive for solid wood panels, laminated wood, doors and windows.
 [Details of a D4 adhesive]